-Value and Capital Management - the ALM risk division of Group VRM - is responsible for defining the group-wide liquidity risk management framework and appropriate liquidity risk measures.
-Value and Capital Management division of GVRM is also responsible for making proposals on the overall limit setting, analyzing and frequently reporting on the KBC group's liquidity risk position to all the external and internal (primarily Group ALCO) stakeholders;
+Group VRM is responsible for defining the group-wide liquidity risk management framework and appropriate liquidity risk measures.
+Group VRM is also responsible for making proposals on the overall limit setting, analyzing and frequently reporting on the KBC group's liquidity risk position to all the external and internal (primarily Group ALCO) stakeholders.